This Trick Will Make Your German Sound More Native

 And tonight is heute Abend (today evening).
 You don’t say heute Nacht (today night), because in German, the definition of evening is anything between 7pm and midnight and night is from midnight to the morning.

 So that’s the little trick I wanted to show you.
-It’s just a small modification in the choice of words but I think it’s a simpler wording and it makes a big difference.Click HERE to sign up for the full course FOR FREE
+It’s just a small modification in the choice of words but it makes a big difference.Please click HERE for more tips like this